 Canadian Cooking HOSF 9405 Email to a Friend Our Canadian Cooking course teaches you about the shared culinary traditions and regional diversity of foods that make a Canadian gastronomical experience unique.
 This cooking course focuses on regional specialties and ingredients from across the country – from Western Canada, the Prairies and Central Canada to Quebec and the Atlantic provinces.
 Learn to use the ingredients (including cheese, seafood, game, spirits and local produce) that define traditional dishes in recipes that are steeped in each region’s history and culture (bannock, pan-seared scallops, bison medallions with Saskatoon berries, pickerel with sorrel and butter-poached potatoes, BC spot prawn chowder and more).
-Note(s) You must bring your full George Brown chef uniform, black safety shoes (non-slip and steel toe) and tools to the first class.
-Prerequisite(s) You must have completed our HOSF 9088 Culinary Arts I course or an approved equivalent.
+Note(s) Course Essentials: You must bring your full George Brown chef uniform, black safety shoes (non-slip and steel toe) and tools to the first class.
+Prerequisite(s) You must have completed our HOSF 9088 Culinary Arts 1 course or our HOSF 9473 Culinary Arts 1 course.
+(An approved equivalent is also acceptable.)
 Contact Information 416-415-5000, ext.
-2517 email@example.com Course Section(s) Available CRN: S83268 Date(s) Day(s) Time Building Room 04 May 2017 – 08 Jun 2017 Th 6:15 – 10:15 p.m.
-SJB TBA Hours: 24 Fee: $449 (includes food used in class) Register Now Some courses require you to purchase a textbook.
+2517 email@example.com Course Section(s) Available There are no classes currently scheduled for this course.
+Class dates and registration for the Winter 2021 term (January to April) will be available at a later date.
+If you would like to receive an email notification when the winter term is released, complete our sign-up form.
+Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.